franzoniGitHub/Lattice_QCD_for_Novices/README.md

 ## Documentation

-More detailed code documentations may be found in the code directories (Vegas_Integration, 1D_Path_Integration, QCD) using the documentation.html link as a html, Doxygen-generated documentation.
+More detailed information on the code may be found in the code directories (Vegas_Integration, 1D_Path_Integration, QCD) using the documentation.html link as a html, Doxygen-generated documentation.
+A PowerPoint presentation is included in this directory, which summarises the more general theoretical aspects as presented in Lepage's article.
+In the presentation, the exercises and their solutions are described, too.

 ---